 This year’s national finals saw 233 teams from universities across China compete in group stages and a final round over two days.
-The Dream Jiangling Team from SCMZU, composed of Xiang Lihua, Weng Ying, Liang Wenxin, Xia Ruiting, and Chen Xiaotong from the Colleges of Literature and Communication, Management, and Foreign Languages, earned the second prize through effective teamwork and strategic planning.
+The Dream Jiangling Team from SCMU, composed of Xiang Lihua, Weng Ying, Liang Wenxin, Xia Ruiting, and Chen Xiaotong from the Colleges of Literature and Communication, Management, and Foreign Languages, earned the second prize through effective teamwork and strategic planning.
 They refined their project through school, provincial, and national competitions, leading to their success.

 The Dream Jiangling team’s project focused on the burgeoning field of virtual digital personalities.
 They tackled market chaos and homogenization, merging professional knowledge with societal needs.
 Their innovative brand of new-generation, national-style virtual digital personalities has applications in various fields.
 This brand is noted for its societal relevance, commercial viability, and practical applicability.
 The team’s work has also earned accolades in other competitions, including the Silver Prize in Hubei Province at the Eighth “Internet+” College Students’ Innovation and Entrepreneurship Competition and the National First Prize at the Business Elite Brand Planning Challenge for Colleges and Universities.